Meaningful-Data/sdmxthon/sdmxthon/docs/developers.rst

 :doc:`Validations<./validations>`

 Data validations processes can be found in the data_validations.py file.
-These methods are triggered by the semantic_validation method in the Dataset class in the Model package.
+These methods are triggered by the structural_validation method in the Dataset class in the Model package.

 Metadata validations processes can be found in the metadata_validations file.